Cataract Surgery Options – Austin Eye

-2) Laser cataract surgery with the astigmatism correction package to see clearly far away without glasses OR
+2) Astigmatism-correcting cataract surgery to see clearly far away without glasses OR

-3) Laser cataract surgery — premium package — with an advanced technology lens designed to see clearly near and far without glasses.
+3) Premium Cataract Surgery with an advanced technology lens designed to enable you to see clearly near and far without glasses.

-For Austin bladeless laser cataract surgery patients, patients, we use a variety of lens implants that correct astigmatism and enable individuals to focus on far and near objects without relying on glasses in most instances.
+For Austin Premium Cataract Surgery patients, we use a variety of lens implants that correct astigmatism and enable individuals to focus on far and near objects without relying on glasses in most instances.

 In general, there are three “zones of vision” that we use to see the world around us: